Did you know that the National Sleep Foundation recommends you replace your pillow every one to two years?

 5. Seal Up Drafty Doors

 Try this nifty draft stopper repurposing long socks, or this one using old pillowcases.
-Place them on front of external doors, by drafty window sills, or to keep certain rooms cooler/warmer.
+Place them in front of external doors, by drafty window sills, or to keep certain rooms cooler or warmer.
 They can make a cute housewarming gift, too!

 6. Make a Gardening Cushion